 In November, he will be recognized with the College of Science’s 2017 Lifetime Achievement Award in Science.

-Mathews exudes many of the characteristics often associated with Pacific Northwesterners—tenacious, conscientious, innovative, open-minded and deep thinking—despite the fact of being born in New York City.
+Mathews exudes many of the characteristics often associated with Pacific Northwesterners—tenacious, conscientious, innovative, open-minded and deep thinking.
 His family moved to Olympia, Washington in 1949.

 In 1957, Mathews had just decided to pursue a career in biochemistry.
 As he weighed his options on which doctoral program to attend, he recalls a pivotal moment while visiting his grandparents back East after his junior year.
 He was touring top East Coast graduate departments and Brookhaven National Laboratory.
 His host, Dr. Robert Steele, asked, “Why are you considering universities in the East, when one of the best biochemistry departments in the country is right in your own backyard, in Seattle?”